ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL1_Eng.md

   - Character data type --> Numeric data type
     Character data should consist only of numbers and decimal points
-    Character data must be within the rage of numeric data types.
+    Character data must be within the rage of numeric data types
   - Character data type --> Character data type
     The column size must be greater than or equal to the length of the data type before the change
   - Numeric data type --\> Character data type